 - Transfer back to the fire, add in the cream, and stir.

-Serve this soup with a toasted baguette round with melted cheese or grilled cheese sandwich.
+Serve this soup with a toasted baguette round with melted cheese or a grilled cheese sandwich.

 - blender or hand mixer